sarahgrace/cppcon2019/9-15-concurrency.md

 1. statements executed in source code order
 2. each thread observes operations of the other threads in the same sequence (unique clock)

+### acquire-release semantic
+* acquire operation: use this for reads (`load` or `test_and_set`)
+  * lock mutex
+  * wait on condition variable
+  * start a thread
+* release operation: use this for writes (`store` or `clear`)
+  * unlock mutex
+  * notify on condition variable
+  * join on a thread
+* ordering constraints:
+  * R/W ops can't be moved BEFORE acquire operation
+  * R/W ops can't be moved AFTER release operation

+* the issue is synchronization between threads, threads may not see the same order of operations inside another thread
+* the synchronization point is where two threads call read or write TO AN ATOMIC
+* acquire semantic means that operations that happen before synchronization are guaranteed to be visible
+* release semantic means that operations that happen before synchronization are guaranteed to be visible

+### relaxed semantic
+* no synchronization or ordering constraints, operations are just atomic
+* atomic operations with stronger memory orderings take precedence over relaxed semantic
+* threads may see operations in another thread in a different sequence!